Strategic plan: A pathway forward

-- Find new and innovative ways to tell the Extension story and to share the public value that Extension brings to its stakeholders and the public
+- Find new and innovative ways to tell the Extension story and to share the value that Extension brings to its stakeholders and the public.

 As part of Extension’s 110th anniversary in 2019, Dean Beverly Durgan convened a committee of professionals representing all parts of Extension to refresh the organization’s strategic plan and to set a course for the next decade.
 Over the course of several months, the committee examined trends in education, technology and engagement as well as models from Extension’s peer organizations in other states.

 The committee concluded that a strategic plan’s effectiveness is dependent on clarity and conciseness as well as a sense that it is a decision-making guide rather than a prescriptive list of to-do items.
-University of Minnesota Extension 2020 Strategic Plan: A Pathway Forward is intended as a broad framework that can be adapted for Extension centers, programs and individuals’ specific plans and goals while establishing a baseline of expectations and assumptions at the organization-wide level.
+University of Minnesota Extension 2020 Strategic Plan: A Pathway Forward is intended as a broad framework that can be adapted for Extension centers, programs and individuals’ specific plans and goals.
+It establishes a baseline of expectations and assumptions at the organization-wide level.

 Strategic Planning Committee

 - Ryan Allen – Associate Extension Professor, Humphrey School

 - Sylvia Alvarez de Davila – Extension Educator, Family Resiliency